Correa alba: Distribution and habitat

 White correa occurs in South Australia, New South Wales, Victoria and Tasmania.
-In New South Wales it grows in sandy and rocky areas in near coastal areas south form Port Stephens.
+In New South Wales it grows in sandy and rocky areas in near coastal areas south from Port Stephens.
 In Victoria it is common in coastal heath and woodland, extending to the far south east of South Australia.
 In Tasmania it is common on exposed rocky and sandy areas on the north and east coasts.

 Variety alba occurs from Port Stephens and along the coasts of New South Wales and as far west as Cape Otway in Victoria.
 It is also the variety occurring in Tasmania.
 Variety pannosa is found along the south-west coast of Victoria and as far east as the Encounter Bay region of South Australia.

 Ecology

 Wombats have been known to eat the leaves and roots.

 Uses

 In horticulture

 Correa alba is a hardy species in well-drained situations and withstands coastal exposure.
 A position in full sun is best for flowering, but it can also be grown in part shade.
 It may be used to create an informal hedge or as a container plant.